Top 7 Reasons Ontario Homeowners Should Consider a HELOC in 2025

 Frequently Asked Questions (FAQs)

-A: You typically need a minimum of 20% home equity to qualify, and up to 35% if it's a standalone HELOC.
+A minimum of 20% home equity is usually required to be eligible, and up to 35% if it's a standalone HELOC.

-A: Common fees include appraisal, legal or title search fees, and possibly origination or discharge fees.
+Typically, these include legal or title search fees, appraisal fees, and even origination or discharge fees.

 Disclaimer: This article provides general information only.
 Consult with a qualified financial advisor before making decisions.
 Interest rates mentioned are examples only and may not reflect current market rates.